 Tying it Together

 Your job now is to go back and decide how you are going to trade.
 Write down your rules for each one these sections on a sheet of paper.
-Then follow those rules as you start to practice and begin day trading with real capital.
+Then follow those rules as you start to practice and begin day trading, first in a demo account (to test things out) and eventually with real capital.

 Staple that piece of paper to your forehead if you have to!
 Follow the rules and guidelines you have laid out.